cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 However, the speed of symmetric encryption comes with the following drawbacks:

 - The same key is used by the sender and receiver.
-- Confidentiality and integrity are guaranteed, but only if the key is kept secret.
+- Confidentiality and integrity are guaranteed, but only if the key is not compromised.
 - Availability is a problem since establishing trust (key distribution) is complicated.

-The introduction of **asymmetric encryption** was a significant advance in cryptography, as it allows solving the key distribution problem by allowing secure sharing of the secret key.
+The introduction of **asymmetric encryption** was a significant advance in cryptography, as it allowed solving the key distribution problem.
+Hence, making possible to securely sharing the secret key.

 ## Asymmetric Encryption

 [//]: # (------ What it is ---------------------------------------------------------------------)

-In 1976, Whitfield Diffie and Martin Hellman proposed a revolutionary method to encrypt messages.[^1] Their system pushed forward cryptography by allowing users to communicate securely without having to agree on a shared secret key.
+In 1976, Whitfield Diffie and Martin Hellman proposed a revolutionary method to encrypt messages.[^1] Their system pushed forward the field of cryptography by allowing users to communicate securely without having to agree on a shared secret key.
 The system is known as "public-key cryptography" or "asymmetric encryption," and it is the foundation of how the internet is secured today.

-> "The most important property of asymmetric encryption is that the decryption key $$ k_{priv} $$ cannot be feasibly derived from the encryption key $$ k_{pub} $$, even though they are mathematically related.
+> "The most important property of asymmetric encryption is that the decryption key (a.k.a. private key) cannot be feasibly derived from the encryption key (a.k.a. public key), even though they are mathematically related.
 This allows the public key to be shared openly, while the private key must be kept secret by the owner."

 [//]: # (------ How it works graphically -------------------------------------------------------------------)